 What to Do with Catnip

-You can harvest catnip at any point as long as the plants are big enough.
+You can harvest catnip at any point as long as the plants are big enough, once they reach at least 6 inches tall.
 Just cut off as much as you need and let the rest of it keep growing.

 Here are some uses for it: